lnsoso/Simple/README.md

 ![Simple](http://i.imgflip.com/5r5tp.gif)

-I designed this simple minimalistic theme keeping one thing in mind that the content should shine more than anything else.
+I designed this simple and minimalistic theme keeping just one thing in mind.
-Also, i optimized it a bit using Google pagespeed module so it should be very fast on all platforms.
+> The content should be the king.

+Also, I did some sweet modifications as Google pagespeed analytics and suggestion.
+Along with that full care of SEO done with all required meta tags.

 ##Usage: